ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 ```

 This takes advantage of the fact that float defines an Ansible group
-for each service (with the same name as the service itself), which
+for each service with the same name as the service itself, normalized
-includes the hosts that the service instances have been scheduled
+to satisfy Ansible group naming expectations (replacing dashes `-`
-on. **Note** that since Ansible 2.9, the group names will be
+with underscores `_`, e.g. *my-service* would become
-"normalized" according to the rules for Python identifiers,
+*my_service*).
+This group includes the hosts that the service
-i.e. dashes will be turned into underscores.
+instances have been scheduled on.

 ### On the Ansible requirement